GauS: Differentiable Scheduling Optimization via Gaussian Reparameterization: Method

 \textbf{Insufficient scalability}: the optimization space $\mathbb{R}^{D\cdot|V|}$ becomes prohibitively large , as either maximum depth $D$ or the number of operators $|V|$ increases.
 This limitation becomes increasingly prominent as the needs for large-scale modern workloads scheduling~\cite{abts2020think, soi2025optimal} increases.

 To address these limitations, we propose \textbf{Gaussian reparameterization}.
-In stead of $D$ categorical probabilities, we model the schedule of each operator $v_i$ as an independent Gaussian random variable $X_i$:

-where $\mu_i \in \mathbb{R}$ represents the expected scheduling step and $\sigma_i \in \mathbb{R}^{+}$ represents the standard deviation of the distribution.
+In stead of $D$ categorical probabilities, we model the schedule of each operator $v_i$ as an independent Gaussian random variable $X_i$: $X_i \sim \mathcal{N}(\mu_i, \sigma_i^2)$, where $\mu_i \in \mathbb{R}$ represents the expected scheduling step and $\sigma_i \in \mathbb{R}^{+}$ represents the standard deviation of the distribution.
 The probability density function (PDF), $p(x; \mu_i, \sigma_i)$, represents the likelihood of an operator being scheduled at any continuous point $x$ along the timeline.
 Figure \ref{fig:gaussian} illustrates Gaussian reparameterization.
+Note that our framework is not limited to Gaussian.
+We empirically show that other \textit{smooth symmetric unimodal CDFs} can perform similar in \ref{app:dist}.

 By adopting this parameterization, we reduce the number of parameters to be optimized from $D\cdot |V|$ to $2|V|$.
 For a graph with $N$ operators, we only need to optimize two vectors: mean vector ($\boldsymbol{\mu} \in \mathbb{R}^{|V|}$) that determines the central temporal location of each operator, and standard deviation vector ($\boldsymbol{\sigma}\in {\mathbb{R}^+}^{|V|}$) that controls the degree of relaxation.
 During initial stage of optimization, $\boldsymbol{\sigma}$ is typically large to encourage encourages exploration of the schedule space; as optimization processes, $\boldsymbol{\sigma}$ usually converges to small values concentrating the probability mass and effectively hardening the schedule toward a deterministic discrete integer.